Heart to Heart Community Care: Methods and organization

 Heart to Heart utilizes a broad-based social work approach to helping migrants, and focuses on facilitating community involvement in its work.
 The organization works to integrate all available resources pertaining to migrant workers, such as the government, large foundations, community organizations, and volunteers, and approaches issues on case-by-case, small group, community-wide, and broader societal level bases.
 Its main goals are the direct provision of services to migrant workers, research on issues relating to migrant workers in Kunming, and policy advocacy.

 The organization's structure and mission is broken up into ten major focuses, which comprise three larger branches of the organization: Children's Services, Comprehensive Community Services, and Research Advocacy and Training.
 The Children's Services branch includes a Children's Activities Center, Outreach Services, and Community School Work.
 The Comprehensive Community Services’ branch consist of a Women's Cooperative Development Organization, Domestic Violence Intervention, a Migrant Worker Legal Rights Station, Minority Social Work, and Elderly Social Work.
-Finally, the Research Advocacy and Training branch includes Research and Policy Advocacy and a Professional Training Center.
+The Research Advocacy and Training branch includes Research and Policy Advocacy and a Professional Training Center.

 As of 2010, Heart to Heart had twenty-one staff members, including eight full-time social workers.
 Additionally, the organization employs researchers and social workers from various colleges and universities, and makes use of many volunteers to support the organization's services.